fieldtrip/website/development/realtime/neuromag.md

 Binaries have been provided for the HP-UX and Linux platforms, which are the two platforms where the Neuromag acquisition software runs.
 But, if you need to re-compile the software, the sources have also been provided to compile the binary file neuromag2ft.
 You'll need gcc, gmake, the **buffer** library (provided by FieldTrip), as well as a few libraries provided by Neuromag/Elekta.

-Questions / suggestions / reporting a bug, please email Gustavo Sudre or Lauri Parkkonen.
+For questions, suggestions, or reporting a bug, please email Gustavo Sudre or Lauri Parkkonen.
 The source code and binaries for rtMEG are available in the FieldTrip repository, or can also be obtained by contacting one of the authors.